GitOps for Tailscale ACLs with GitLab CI

 The main steps in the CI are installing gitops-pusher, setting the correct environment variables and flags, and then running the workflow.
 For more details, see GitLab CI Template.

-With this setup, you have created a a continuous integration (CI) that automatically tests and pushes your tailnet policy file changes to Tailscale!
+With this setup, you have created a continuous integration (CI) that automatically tests and pushes your tailnet policy file changes to Tailscale!

 Push changes to your Tailscale ACL